milaurila/contig-overlap-graphs/doc/notebook.md

 With the graph constructed this task is rather straight forward.
 The ArrayList `size()` method gives an easy way to get the degree of each node.

-We create a hashmap with the sizes as keys and tally the number of vertices who has that amount of neighbours.
+`NodeDegreeDistribution.java` creates a hashmap with the sizes as keys and tallies the number of vertices who has that amount of neighbours.
 Should be of time complexity *O*(|_V_|).

 #### Translating the contig identifiers to integers (shamefully re-visitied)